 Freedom, security and justice

-One of the Union’s objectives is to provide citizens with an area of freedom, security and justice (FSJ) without internal borders, in which the free movement of persons is ensured in conjunction with appropriate measures with respect to external border controls, asylum, immigration and the prevention and combating of crime.
+One of the Union’s objectives is to provide citizens with an area of freedom, security and justice (AFSJ) without internal borders, in which the free movement of persons is ensured in conjunction with appropriate measures with respect to external border controls, asylum, immigration and fight against crime, including prevention.

-The cooperation in this field is still relatively young.
-It is only since the entry into force of the Lisbon Treaty that FSJ has become an integral part of the acquis communautaire.
-Several important new elements have been introduced: a more democratic decision-making procedure which increases accountability, legitimacy, more competences for the Court of Justice of the EU and a new role for national parliaments.
+Cooperation in this field is still relatively young.
+It is only since the entry into force of the Lisbon Treaty that the AFSJ has become an integral part of the acquis communautaire.
+Several important new elements have been introduced: a more democratic decision-making procedure which increases accountability and legitimacy, more competences for the Court of Justice of the EU and a new role for national parliaments.
 The Fundamental Rights are supported by the legally binding Charter of Fundamental Rights.

-- efficient and effective management of migration, asylum and border policy
+- effective management of migration, asylum and border policy;

-- the pursuit of a genuine area of security by operational police cooperation and by tackling organized crime
+- consolidating a genuine area of freedom, security and justice;

-- a genuine European area of justice with respect for the different legal systems
+- strengthening judicial cooperation with respect for the different legal systems;

 Objectives for Belgium

 Belgium works to promote a genuine common European area of justice based on trust, mobility and growth.
 Therefore we need to continue to work on the principle of mutual recognition.
-To that effect, progress has been made in cross-border enforcement of judicial decisions in civil and commercial matters, together with the European Investigation Order.
+To that effect, progress has been made in cross-border enforcement of judicial decisions in civil and commercial matters, together with the European Investigation Order and the European arrest warrant.
 These efforts will be continued in the coming years.
-The aim is to simplify access to justice, to encourage use of technological innovations (e-justice), to make additional efforts to strengthen the rights of both suspects and victims of crime in criminal proceedings, to further improve the mutual recognition of decisions and judgments, to strengthen the exchange of information between Member States, and to further make use of relevant EU agencies such as Eurojust.
+Decision-makers intend to simplify access to justice, to encourage the use of technological innovations (e-justice), to make additional efforts to strengthen the rights of both suspects and victims of crime in criminal proceedings, to further improve the mutual recognition of decisions and judgments, to strengthen the exchange of information between Member States, and to make more systematic use of relevant EU agencies such as Eurojust.

 Belgium strives for a protective and safe Europe.
-Although security often remains a question of national competence, the fight against terrorism requires a global approach at EU level, in which internal and external components should mutually reinforce one another.
-To a considerable extent, Belgium supports the comprehensive approach of EU Counter-Terrorism Coordinator, Gilles de Kerchove.
+Although security often remains a question of national competence, the fight against terrorism requires a global approach at EU level, in which internal and external components should mutually reinforce each another.
 Closer international police and judicial cooperation is necessary to tackle the globalisation of crime.
-Furthermore, there is a need for better and more thorough border controls and an improved use of the Schengen Information System (SIS).

 - Council of the European Union: http://www.consilium.europa.eu/en/council-eu/configurations/jha/